 - Where available, URLs for the references have been provided.

-- The text is single-spaced; uses a 12-point font; employs italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables are placed within the text at the appropriate points, rather than at the end.
+- The text is line spacing is 1.5; uses a 12-point font; employs italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables are placed within the text at the appropriate points, rather than at the end.

 - The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines, which is found in About the Journal.

-- If submitting to a peer-reviewed section of the journal, the instructions in Ensuring a Blind Review have been followed.
+If submitting to a peer-reviewed section of the journal, ensure that the Microsoft Word document is completely anonymized.

 - I declare that the submitted article is my own original work and that all content sourced from other authors and/or publications have been fully recognised and referenced according to the Guidelines for authors.
 I understand that all submitted articles will be objectively scrutinised and checked for bibliographic references and that any proven evidence of plagiarism will result in non-publication.